 “OD|Box” = Outer diameter (for some shapes indicating the bounding box makes more sense)

-The air gap between rotor and stator is typically 1-2 mm and can be tuned to larger gaps as needed.
+The air gap between the rotor and stator is typically 1-2 mm and can be tuned to larger air gaps as needed.

 All 3D CAD files are in STEP format.
 The files are showing how the final sensor parts may look including the over-molding for environmental protection (grease, oil, water, etc.)